-Are you planning a conservatory or extension project and wondering about SAP Calculations?
+Are you planning a conservatory or extension project and wondering what SAP Calculations are?

 There are many things to consider when planning a new conservatory or extension project – or indeed, if you are looking into replacing the roof on an existing conservatory.
 Aside from planning how you can enhance your home by adding space and light, and how you will use your new living space once your project is completed, there are many practical considerations to be taken into account.
 If your conservatory or extension will require Building Regulations approval, then you will also need an SAP Calculation to be done before work begins.